karma-runner/grunt-karma/README.md

 ```

 ##Config
 Inside your `Gruntfile.js` file, add a section named *karma*, containing any number of configurations for running karma.
-The only required option is the path to the [karma config file](http://karma-runner.github.com/0.8/config/configuration-file.html).
-Here's a simple example:
+You can either put your config in a [karma config file](http://karma-runner.github.com/0.8/config/configuration-file.html) or leave it all in your Gruntfile (recommended).

+###Here's an example that points to the config file:

 ```js
 karma: {